4 Essential Questions We Ask Injured Workers

 Oct 28, 2019 | WC & Other Laws

-Questions we ask injured workers – As a Workers Compensation Attorney, Britton Morrell and colleague, Angelica, discuss four fundamental questions injured workers are asked and why.
-They also address how the answers are significant in helping you with your claim.
+Questions we ask injured workers – Workers’ Compensation Attorney Britton Morrell and colleague Angelica delve into four fundamental questions commonly asked of injured workers and the significance of their answers in aiding your claim.

 1) When were you injured?